eslamelkholy/Nodejs-Event-Management-Project/README.md

 # Nodejs-Event-Management-Project
-#This Project About Events Management in ITI Within Speakers Profiles And Admins Panel Using Nodejs , Mongoose ,EJS Views And Ajax Requests
+# This Project About Events Management in ITI Within Speakers Profiles And Admins Panel Using Nodejs , Mongoose ,EJS Views And Ajax Requests
-Technology
+-Technology
 <pre>
 1-Nodejs
 2-MongoDB